jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 If you have a config file at ~/.config/jgmenu/jgmenurc and want to
 ignore it for the purposes of running one of the lessons, just use
 the command line argument "--config-file=" without specifying a file.

-Some icons themes are slow to load on start-up.
-In order to improve
-start-up times it is recommended to create icon-cache (although it
-is not necessary).
-Create icon cache using the command:

-    jgmenu_run cache

 If you use tint2 and want a traditional "start menu", you can do one
 of the following using tint2conf or by editing tint2rc directly: